ErpNetDocs/dev/index.md

 Read the full [Developer Documentation](topics/index.md).

-Check the [Domain Model](https://docs.erp.net/model) for reference information about objects, API methods, integrated business rules and more.
+Check the [Domain Model](https://docs.erp.net/model) for reference information about objects, API methods, integrated business rules, and more.